Zlín: Culture

 Zlín is located in the cultural region of Moravian Wallachia near the tripoint of the cultural regions of Moravian Wallachia, Moravian Slovakia and Hanakia.

 Given Zlín's history as one of the biggest centres of filmmaking in the Czech Republic, probably the biggest cultural event is the Zlín Film Festival with subtitle "International Film Festival for Children and Youth".

 Winter version of international music festival Masters of Rock takes place in Zlín.
-It focuses mainly on death metal.

 Zlín is home to the Bohuslav Martinů Philharmonic Orchestra; its chief conductor is Tomáš Brauner, while its principal guest conductor is Leoš Svárovský.

 Sport

-Zlín's ice hockey team PSG Berani Zlín plays in the Czech 1.liga and has won national titles in 2004 and in 2014.
-The football team FC Trinity Zlín plays in the Czech First League.
+Zlín's ice hockey team PSG Berani Zlín plays in the 1st Czech League (2nd tier) and has won national titles in 2004 and in 2014.
+The association football team FC Zlín plays in the Czech National Football League (2nd tier), but played in the top tier in 2015–2024.
 The city also has teams in other sports including volleyball, basketball, Czech handball, softball and rugby.

 Architecture

 The city's architectural development was a characteristic synthesis of two modernist urban utopian visions: the first inspired by Ebenezer Howard's Garden city movement and the second tracing its lineage to Le Corbusier's vision of urban modernity.
 From the very beginning Baťa pursued the goal of constructing the Garden City proposed by Ebenezer Howard.
 However, the shape of the city had to be 'modernized' so as to suit the needs of the company and of the expanding community.

-Zlín's distinctive architecture was guided by principles that were strictly observed during its whole inter-war development.
-Its central theme was the derivation of all architectural elements from the factory buildings.
-The central position of the industrial production in the life of Zlín inhabitants was to be highlighted.
-Hence the same building materials (red brick, glass, reinforced concrete) were used for the construction of all public (and most private) edifices.
+The urban plan of Zlín was the creation of František Lydie Gahura, a student at Le Corbusier's atelier in Paris.